Isle of Wight Guru

 • bodyboarding or swimming at Compton Bay on the unspoilt south west coastline, followed by a drive along the Military Road to Freshwater Bay for a picnic or a walk up to the Tennyson Monument for fantastic views

-• a meal on the seafront at Ventnor, followed by a walk along the coastal path to Steephill Cove or to Ventnor Botanics if you’re into flowery things (see #7 on our circular walks guide for a five-mile route which covers this part of the Island)
+• a meal on the seafront at Ventnor, followed by a walk along the coastal path to Steephill Cove or to Ventnor Botanics if you’re into flowery things (see #7 on our circular walks guide for a five-mile route that covers this part of the Island)

 • watching the yachts sail past in Cowes, along with a walk along the seafront to Gurnard for an ice cream